d-daniel/MPI/README.md

   Computation:    4.377276s
   Total:          5.342119s
 ```
+With 4 MPI ranks (4 nodes) and a single thread per node, good speedup is achieved, very similar to the number of nodes.
+Those are better values than those of the VM cluster, due to Infiniband.
+The initialization times remain the same as in the serial version because this code has rank 0 read the whole file for verification.

 __MPI+OpenMP 5MB -n 4 -N 4 -c 16__
 ```sh
 File size: 5572792 bytes split into 696599 blocks of 64 bits